tyler-reitz/fullstack.challenge/README.md

 Please add your answers to the questions below:

 1. How long did you spend on this challenge?
+  Spent a few hours over the course of two days
 2. In your opinion, what are features that Double could work on that would be helpful for assistants when managing agendas?
+  Since there were only IDs to reference the calendars, I was unsure what each referred to.
+Adding some clarifying info would be helpful.
 3. If you had more time, what would you add or change in the codebase?
+  I'd redo my implementation of the title update by moving it to it's own component so the list isn't re-rendered each time it updates.
+I'd also try to add an error boundary to deal with the intermittent account refresh error.
+  Other than that I'd look to find a way to keep the components focused on rendering and look for ways to move most of the business logic out to their own modules.
 4. Do you have any constructive feedback that you would like to share with our team?
+  No matter the time-limit on these take-home exercises I find that I spend many more hours thinking about them than is asked.
+Which is why as a candidate, I'm starting to prefer in-person technical challenges.